Table of Contents

 If you have made it to Pass-a-Grille beach, you have literally found heaven on earth.
 This piece of paradise is full of quaint charm and charisma that you will soon be saying this is your favorite beach town.

-I’m a local and this is one of my regular go-to places for the perfect day at the beach.
-Pass-a-Grille is a place for connection with nature or to yourself.
+I’m a local, and this is one of my regular go-to places for the perfect day at the beach.
+Pass-a-Grille is a place for connecting with nature or to yourself.

 Why is it called Pass-a-Grille?

 One of the old stories is about how this Florida beach town got its name.
 It is said that Pass-a-Grille got its name from the French words “Passe Aux Grilleurs.”

 This saying translates to the “Passageway of the Grillers,” which officially became Pass-a-Grille.
 The term honored these fishermen who settled and grilled fish here.

 This quiet Old Florida town is located under 20 minutes from downtown St Petersburg FL.
 It is the furthest south beach of St. Pete Beach.
 Pass-a-Grille is on a barrier island that divides the Gulf of Mexico and Boca Ciega Bay.
 From the Tampa International Airport (TPA) it is a 35-minute drive.